BearJ/picklog/README.md

 $ npm install --save-dev picklog
 ```

 - Add `.picklogrc.js` to your project.
+More detail see below.

 - You can run it in Terminal like this:
 ```